 Why We Do What We Do

-Hundreds of women offenders are released from prisons and jails each year in North Carolina and many lack the necessary resources for re-entry, and are often denied work opportunities due to their criminal record.
-Faced with the social stigma that having a criminal past brings, many female ex-offenders are forced to return to former lifestyles which include unstable personal relationships as well as participate in high-risk behaviors in order to support themselves and children.
+Hundreds of women offenders are released from prisons and jails each year in the Triangle.
+Most lack the necessary resources to successfully return to the community and are often denied job opportunities due to their criminal record.
+Faced with the social stigma that having a criminal past brings, many female ex-offenders are forced into returning to former lifestyles including unhealthy personal relationships.
+These relationships often lead to dangerous and risky behavior in order to support themselves and children.

 Reentry Center for Women provides advocacy and support to this at-risk population of women who find the transition from incarceration to society challenging and full of obstacles.
-RCW is a positive, non-judgemental environment developed to empower our clients to achieve realistic goals.
+We provide a positive, supportive, and non-judgemental environment to empower our clients to achieve realistic goals.
 Our employment, counseling, educational, recidivism reduction, human trafficking elimination, and gang violence prevention programs are designed to encourage female ex-offenders to function as productive members of society through a variety of community collaborative efforts.
-Our process is highly effective because we partner with local business owners, corporations, social service agencies and members of the legal community -- all committed to providing second chances to our clients while making a difference within the communities that they serve.
+Our process is highly effective because we partner with local businesses and human service agencies who demonstrate their commitment to providing second chances to our clients while making a difference within the communities that they serve.

-When necessary, we bring together our stakeholders to evaluate current practices and develop new strategies to respond to the growing population of female ex-offenders in our community.
-Removing the barriers to women's re-entry is the first step to establishing the necessary guideposts for criminal justice reform as well as provide a broader understanding of our strong social mission.
+We bring together our stakeholders to evaluate current practices and develop new strategies for responding to the growing population of female ex-offenders in our community.
+Removing the barriers to women's re-entry is the first step to establishing the necessary masterplan for criminal justice reform and also provides a broader understanding of our strong social mission.

 We are strategically located to serve the entire Triangle area, including surrounding counties.